Where Demi Lovato Would Happily Swim with Sharks AgainBy Morgan Evans

 But a recent trip to the islands of Bora Bora — over 4,000 miles from Los Angeles in the South Pacific — left a really big impression.

-Marriott TRAVELER caught up with the singer, who is touring with Nick Jonas, as she was about to hit the stage with Joe Jonas’ DNCE to put on an electrifying show for Marriott Rewards members in downtown Los Angeles, in front of the JW Marriott and Ritz-Carlton hotels.
+Marriott TRAVELER caught up with the singer, as she was about to hit the stage with Joe Jonas’ DNCE to put on an electrifying show in downtown Los Angeles, in front of the JW Marriott and Ritz-Carlton hotels.

 “It was literally like a real postcard,” Lovato said of Bora Bora, just moments before her big show with DNCE.
 “I had a hut over the water, and it had a clear glass floor, which was amazing.
 You just get to swim, lay out, go to dinner and just … love life.”